timrc-git/mdbm/gendoc/index.rst

 Contents
 --------

 ..
-The Developer Guide and the C API are published separately via RTFM.
+The Developer Guide and the C API are published separately via the doc tool.
-   Separate publications is necessary because RTFM can run only 1 plugins (reST and doxygen) at a time.
+   Separate publications is necessary because the doc tool can run only 1 plugins (reST and doxygen) at a time.